fengyuanchen/cropperjs/.github/CONTRIBUTING.md

 Stack Overflow is a much better place to ask questions since:

 - There are thousands of people willing to help on Stack Overflow.
-- Questions and answers stay available for public viewing so your question / answer might help someone else.
+- Questions and answers stay available for public viewing so your question/answer might help someone else.
 - Stack Overflow's voting system assures that the best answers are prominently visible.

-To save your and our time, we will systematically close all issues that are requests for general support and redirect people to Stack Overflow.
+To save you and our time, we will systematically close all issues that are requests for general support and redirect people to Stack Overflow.

 ## Issues and Bugs